Our lives are inextricably linked to the health of our planet. Conflicts over scarce and degraded natural resources are widespread.

 Creating policies that address climate change

 By 2050, scientists estimate, we need to reduce worldwide emissions to at least half of their 1990 levels — or we’ll face catastrophic impacts from climate change.
 It’s an urgent challenge, and it requires an equally urgent response from governments everywhere.
-That’s why the Policy Center for Environment and Peace works to inform and influence climate policy at national and global levels to address the causes of climate change and reduce the impact of changes that are already occurring to people's lives and livelihoods.
+That’s why the Global Policy and Government Relations team works to inform and influence climate policy at national and global levels to address the causes of climate change and reduce the impact of changes that are already occurring to people's lives and livelihoods.
 We offer on-the-ground expertise, scientific know-how and practical recommendations so that policymakers have the tools they need to make smart decisions.

 Using nature to reduce emissions